Wind Vanes and Sculptures

 Kite wind vane

 Flying Geese Wind Vanes.
-5.5 metres high situated in a small park beside a canal.
+5.5 metres high situated in a small park beside a canal

 Windvane at Brindley Heath Junior School, Kinver, Staffordshire